Robust Optimization Framework for Ground Coverage in Aerial Sensor Networks: Experimental analysis

 \subsection{Case study: Voronoi-based coverage}

-To demonstrate the efficacy of the robustified orientation framework, we first analyze its performance under both nominal (best-case) and perturbed (worst-case) sensor placements.
-Figures~\ref{Fig_4a} and \ref{Fig_4b} illustrate Voronoi diagrams corresponding to initial orientations and robustified orientations, respectively, for the best-case scenario in which all sensors are precisely located at their nominal positions.
-It is observed that the robustified orientation consistently directs sensors toward Voronoi vertices that enhance resilience against perturbations, thereby safeguarding coverage integrity.
-In contrast, initial orientations often lead to fragmented ground coverage, larger uncovered regions, and increased overlap among neighboring sensors, which collectively diminish the network’s overall efficiency.
+To evaluate the proposed robustified orientation framework, we compare its performance under nominal (best-case) and perturbed (worst-case) sensor placements.
+Figures~\ref{Fig_4a} and \ref{Fig_4b} show that robustified orientations steer sensors toward Voronoi vertices that preserve coverage under perturbations, whereas nominal orientations often result in fragmented coverage, uncovered regions, and increased overlaps, reducing efficiency.

-For theoretical deployments involving infinitely many sensors, the iterative process can be formally terminated once the incremental gain in total coverage between successive steps falls below a negligible threshold, effectively signifying convergence.
-In practical deployments, however, the number of available sensors $m$ is finite and predetermined.
-In such cases, the optimization process naturally concludes once all sensors have either been oriented toward feasible vertices or placed into a non-active state.
-This ensures that the algorithm remains computationally efficient while adhering to realistic resource limitations.
+For idealized deployments with infinitely many sensors, convergence is reached when the incremental gain in total coverage becomes negligible.
+In practical scenarios with a finite number of sensors $m$, the algorithm terminates once all sensors are either assigned feasible orientations or placed in a non-active state, ensuring computational efficiency under realistic resource constraints.

-To further assess performance under uncertainty, we consider the same nominal sensor positions but perturb their deployment locations to simulate worst-case conditions.
-Figures~\ref{Fig_5a} and \ref{Fig_5b} present Voronoi diagrams under two contrasting cases: (i) coverage achieved through initial, unadjusted orientations and (ii) coverage obtained using robustified orientations.
-The robustified model demonstrates a consistent ability to preserve coverage even under significant perturbations, effectively reducing coverage fragmentation and overlap.
-In contrast, the random orientation strategy results in reduced uniformity and lower effective coverage across the monitored region.
-This disparity is particularly pronounced in the perturbed scenario, where the robustified orientation significantly outperforms the initial configuration.
-Repeated experiments over $1000$ randomized sensor placements further confirm this trend: the average effective coverage under the initial orientation was only $31,584.37$ square units, whereas the robustified orientation achieved a markedly higher average of $120,437.89$ square units.
-These results compellingly demonstrate the robustness and scalability of the proposed framework in practical uncertain environments.
+To further assess performance under uncertainty, we perturb the same nominal sensor positions to model worst-case deployments.
+Figures~\ref{Fig_5a}–\ref{Fig_5b} compare (i) initial unadjusted orientations and (ii) robustified orientations, showing that the robustified model preserves coverage under significant perturbations while reducing fragmentation and overlap, whereas random orientations yield non-uniform and lower coverage.
+This advantage is more pronounced in the perturbed case, where robustified orientations clearly outperform the initial configuration.
+Over 1000 randomized deployments, the average effective coverage increases from $31{,}584.37$ (initial) to $120{,}437.89$ (robustified), demonstrating the robustness and scalability of the proposed framework in uncertain environments.